dimagi/commcare-cloud/docs/setup/new_environment.md

 ### Add passwords to the vault file

-In the vault file, change each field that has the value `CHANGE ME` to a strong, unique password or a useful username for that service.
+In the vault file, change each field that has the value `CHANGE ME` to a strong, unique password or a unique, useful username for that service.
 These usernames and passwords will be used by the `commcare-cloud` script to create the required database and system users, and no action is needed to create these users yourself.

 ``` bash
 $ ansible-vault edit ~/environments/monolith/vault.yml